-They are equipped with a lot of electronic systems, and one of these parts are the car’s onboard diagnostic system, (OBD) system.
+They are equipped with a lot of electronic systems, and one of these parts is the car’s onboard diagnostic system (OBD system).

-Some of the possible malfunctionings that can occur in your car can be detected either by some inappropriate sounds or by some physical signs.
-But some faults, that are not easily detectable but do occur in your vehicle, are represented by the Check Engine Light in your car.
+Some of the possible malfunctionings that can occur in your car can be detected either by various inappropriate sounds or by various physical signs.
+But some faults, that are not easily detectable but do occur in your vehicle, are represented by the check engine light in your car.

-For example, a faulty oxygen sensor, cannot be just detected until check engine light indicates that there is a problem in the engine’s any of the parts and then using the compatible device to decode that problem.
+For example, a faulty oxygen sensor cannot be detected until the check engine light indicates that there is a problem in one of the engine’s parts and then the compatible device is used to decode that problem.

-But sometimes, engine check light is not always due to any major problem or malfunctioning.
-Just resetting the engine check light is what it all needs to be done.
+But sometimes, the engine check light is not always due to any major problem or malfunctioning.
+Just resetting the engine check light is all that needs to be done.

 How to Reset the Check Engine Light

-The simplest way to reset the check engine light is with an OBD2 Scanner.
-But if you do not have one available, you can often do it without one either.
-It’s still recommended to check the trouble codes first with an OBD2 scanner if the Check Engine light is ON.
+The simplest way to reset the check engine light is with an OBD2 scanner.
+But if you do not have one available, you can often do it without one.
+It’s still recommended to check the trouble codes first with an OBD2 scanner if the check engine light is ON.

-Here are some different ways of how you can reset your check engine light.
+Here are some different ways how you can reset your check engine light.

 1. With an OBD2 Scanner

-When your check engine light is on, connect the scanner to the Ob Board Diagnostic Connector (OBD) that is situated under the steering portion in the most vehicles.
-Then switch on your car’s ignition and turn all other devices connected into the car.
-After the connection is established between computer and car, the press read button scanner so it can check all activities going in an ECU.
+When your check engine light is on, connect the scanner to the Ob board diagnostic connector (OBD) that is situated under the steering portion in the most vehicles.
+Then switch on your car’s ignition and turn on all other devices connected into the car.
+After the connection is established between computer and car, press the read button scanner so it can check all activities going in an ECU.

-After the scan is complete note down all error codes that are diagnosed by the scanner, decode those problems using user manual of particular make and model.
+After the scan is complete, note down all error codes that are diagnosed by the scanner, decode those problems using the user manual of the particular make and model.
 Once the code is decoded, the problem is detected.
-Solve that problem, if that part needs to change then change it or if it needs to calibrate it then do its calibration.
+Solve that problem; if that part needs to change then change it or if it needs to calibrate it then carry out the calibration.

-Once done, erase error from the scanner by pressing “Erase/Clear” button.
-Once the problem is solved it is recommended to switch off the ignition, then switch it on again, see if engine check light is not on again and recheck from the scanner that is it giving the same fault again or not.
+Once done, erase the error from the scanner by pressing “Erase/Clear” button.
+Once the problem is solved, it is recommended to switch off the ignition, then switch it on again, check to see that engine check light is not on again and recheck from the scanner whether it is giving the same fault again or not.

 2. Battery Disconnection Technique

-This is the first technique of how to reset your check engine light without a scanner.
-Battery disconnection technique is a conventional way of resetting your car’s check engine light in some cars.
+This is the first technique for resetting your check engine light without a scanner.
+The battery disconnection technique is a conventional way of resetting your car’s check engine light in some cars.

-First of all, remove your battery’s both positive and negative terminals.
-Then try to drain any available electricity present in car’s capacitor by pressing horn for around 20-30 seconds or turning on lights.
-After all, electricity is disconnected, then leave your car for 10-15mins.
-After this short span, reconnect all battery terminals, make sure they are well tightened to avoid any possible sparking, and then switch on your car.
+First of all, remove both your battery’s positive and negative terminals.
+Then try to drain any available electricity present in the car’s capacitor by pressing the horn for around 20-30 seconds or turning on lights.
+Once the electricity is disconnected, then leave your car for 10-15 mins.
+After this short time, reconnect all battery terminals, make sure they are well tightened to avoid any possible sparking, and then switch on your car.

-Switching on and off ignition is also one of the ways of hard reset without disconnecting batteries.
-Put keys your ignition and turn on and off your ignition in consecutively after a span of second in each step.
+Switching the ignition on and off is also one of the methods of hard reset without disconnecting batteries.
+Put the keys in your ignition and turn your ignition on and off consecutively after a span of a second in each step.

-Once it is done, see if engine check light is still coming or not.
-If check light is off, then you are ready to go, but if it is still coming then get ready for an appointment from a professional mechanic as a problem could be of some serious nature.
+Once it is done, see if the engine check light is still coming on or not.
+If the check light is off, then you are ready to go, but if it is still coming on then get ready for an appointment with a professional mechanic as the problem could be of a serious nature.

-One of the possible ways to reset check engine light is to wait and let it go by itself.
-It is really an easy way, what all you have to do is to just wait and continue driving your car for around three days.
-Car’s computers are designed in a way that works in a continuous cycle and refreshes their present state.
+One of the possible ways to reset the check engine light is to wait and let it go off by itself.
+It is a really easy method; all you have to do is to just wait and continue driving your car for around three days.
+Car’s computers are designed in a way that work in a continuous cycle and refreshes their present state.

-Remember that you have to make sure that the old problem is gone before doing this technique.
+Remember that you have to make sure that the old problem is gone before using this technique.

-For example, if ECU detects some problem in oxygen sensor that could occur due to a minor glitch, then it might fix automatically as ECU will update sensor’s status once glitch is removed, setting off check engine light.
-But if your check light is still on even after three days, then either apply above mentioned methods yourself or take your car to a mechanic.
+For example, if the ECU detects a problem in the oxygen sensor that could occur due to a minor glitch, then it might fix automatically as the ECU will update the sensor’s status once the glitch is removed, setting off the check engine light.
+But if your check light is still on even after three days, then either apply the above mentioned methods yourself or take your car to a mechanic.

-Once you have to get your check light removed using any of the four above mentioned methods, then you are ready to go.
-But if after a few days, your check light glows again, it means there is some major problem in your car.
+Once you have got your check light to go off, using any of the four above mentioned methods, then you are ready to go.
+But if after a few days, your check light glows again, it means there is a major problem in your car.

-If you scan using a scanner and same problem code does not appear again, it means then some new fault has occurred in your car.
-But if the same code is still coming on the scanner, then, in this case, it is highly recommended to go get an appointment from some professional mechanic/technician and get a full diagnosis of your car with a good OBD2 scanner.
+If you scan using a scanner and the same problem code does not appear again, it means that a new fault has occurred in your car.
+But if the same code is still coming on the scanner, then, in this case, it is highly recommended to go and get an appointment with a professional mechanic/technician and get a full diagnosis of your car with a good OBD2 scanner.

-One of the possible ways of getting your check light off is by pulling off engine control units fuse.
-Although this won’t solve the problem in newer cars, because of which check light was glowing but it will simply disconnect engine check light’s connection with Electronically Controlled Unit (ECU).
+One of the possible ways of getting your check light to go off is by pulling off the engine control unit’s fuse.
+Although this won’t solve the problem in newer cars, it will simply disconnect the engine check light’s connection with the electronically controlled unit (ECU).

-The best way is to use a good Scanner to reset your check engine light.
-If you do not own one, you can probably lend one from a friend or ask a mechanic workshop to reset it for you.
+The best way is to use a good scanner to reset your check engine light.
+If you do not own one, you can probably borrow one from a friend or ask a mechanic workshop to reset it for you.

 Remember that it may not be possible to reset the check engine light if a problem still occurs in your engine control unit.

-The glowing of engine check light is a sign of some malfunctioning in your car.
+The glowing of the engine check light is a sign of some malfunctioning in your car.
 It indicates any possible fault in your car’s engine.
-Sometimes they get solved themselves but sometimes they are an indicator of something really bad that is going your car and could further disturb your car’s functioning.
-So don’t ignore it, and get is solved using any of the above methods to avoid any major losses.
+Sometimes the problems get solved themselves, but sometimes the light is an indicator of something really bad that is going on your car and could further disturb your car’s functioning.
+So don’t ignore it, and get it solved using any of the above methods to avoid any major losses.